 Toys are inspected on a rotating basis so that all are cleaned and checked once a month to ensure that all broken toys are removed from the collection.
-Staff work vigilantly to ensure any sharp or dangerous office items are out of reach of children.
-Care is taken to purchase equipment that is safe, durable, and environmentally friendly as well as age, appropriate for use in the classroom and various other programs.
+Tables and chairs are checked daily.
+Staff ensure any sharp or dangerous office items are out of reach of children.
+Care is taken to purchase equipment that is safe, durable, and environmentally friendly as well as age appropriate.

-Preschool Snack & Food Safety
+Preschool Program Snack & Food Safety

-If parents must provide food for children in the Preschool Program due to food allergies or special diets, then they must provide a letter and clearly label their nut free children's food containers.
-Staff will check the packages to ensure the food is safe for consumption in the centre.
+If parents must provide food for children in the Preschool Program due to allergies or special diets, they must put the request in writing and clearly label their nut free children's food containers.
+Staff will check the food to ensure it meets the centre's requirements.
 Children are not permitted to share their food.
 Food can only be consumed at the snack table.
 Children will wash their hands before snack.
 All snack will be provided on a disposable plate or napkin.
-The centre will provide juice boxes or water in disposable cups.
+The centre will provide water in disposable cups.
 A snack schedule that is for at least two weeks will be posted by the front door for parents.
 The centre will provide a daily snack that is in keeping with Canada's Food guide and will include at least two food groups.
 Water will be available at all times.